Wine on Tap: Benefits and Best Practices

 When it comes to kegging vs. bottling, there’s just no comparison!
 In just a matter of days, opened bottles of wine can change their flavor profile (sparkling wines become flat; white, sweet, and rose wines oxidize and lose character; and red wines begin to sour and taste “vinegary”).
 This can lead to some very unsatisfied customers.
 Not so with wine by the keg, which tastes great and maintains its taste and consistency much longer than its bottled brethren.

 Cost & Time Savings

-Last but not least, wine kegs are greener.
-Today, many bars and restaurants are employing sustainable practices, reducing our human-made carbon footprints on the planet and its ecosystems.
+Last but not least, stainless steel wine kegs are the ultimate green package.
+Today, many bars and restaurants employ sustainable practices, reducing our human-made carbon footprints on the planet and its ecosystems.
+Serving wines in keg compared to bottles reduces the CO2 footprint by 96%!
 “Wine on tap is not a trend,” says Kareem Massoud, winemaker at Paumanok Vineyards.
-“It is part of the broader mandate of sustainability that defines the age in which we live.
+“It is part of the broader mandate of sustainability that defines the age in which we live."

 Wine on Tap Best Practices

 Now that we’ve made a case for kegged wine let’s look at some of the best practices that will need to be followed to ensure a perfect pour every time.

 Wine kegs (along with couplers, faucets, and fittings) should be composed of 304 or 316-grade stainless steel.
 These are the most popular and widely used types of stainless steel because they provide excellent corrosion and rust resistance.
 If plastic components are involved, be sure that they are FDA-approved.
 It’s recommended for tubing using Barriermaster Flavourlock™ tubing as it prevents oxygen permeation, which can compromise wine quality.
 For long draw wine on tap systems, glycol trunk lines and a power pack cooling system is ideal.

 Keg Storage & Dispensing Temperature